06sahar06/Stackoverflow-scraper/README.md

 # Stackoverflow-scraper
-This repository searches for profiles in Stackoverflow and extracts some information
+This repository searches for profiles in Stackoverflow and extracts some of their information

 ## Overview